Email: Chapter 12, Article 7

 §12-7-9.
 Applications for investment priority; investment package.

-(a) The board shall accept and review applications from eligible businesses and shall determine the investment worthiness, the benefits to the West Virginia economy, the leverage potential for investments in small business investment companies, the jobs creation potential and the economic circumstances of the region or regions of the state that would benefit from each proposal.
+(a) The board shall accept and review applications from eligible businesses and shall determine the investment worthiness, the benefits to the West Virginia economy, the leverage potential for investments in small business investment companies, the jobs creation potential, and the economic circumstances of the region or regions of the state that would benefit from each proposal.
 The board shall attempt to balance its investments, as nearly as is practicable, among the geographic regions of the state.

 (b) Any faculty or students of a public or private institution of higher education in the state may present for the board’s consideration proposals relating to innovative projects or investment opportunities.

 (c) An annual audit shall be conducted by an independent firm of certified public accountants and shall be made available to the Legislature annually.
+A copy of the audit may be provided to the Legislature electronically and paper copies may be provided upon the request of any member.

 §12-7-10.
 Acceptance or rejection of investment package.